kbaranko/peaky-finders/README.md

 ## Data

 For data collection, I used the PYISO open-source library to scrape hourly electricity load data from the NYISO website and the DarkSky API to gather hourly weather data.
-The models were trained on peak load seasons from 2013 through 2018 and tested on the 2019 peak load season.
+The binary classifier model weas trained on peak load seasons from 2013 through 2018 and tested on the 2019 peak load season.
+The load curve regression model was trained on ISO load data from 2016 through 2019 (four years) and tested using train-test split.
 I defined a peak load season as the days between June 15 and September 15.
 Data was cleaned and categorical variables one-hot encoded.

 Shown below is the distribution of days and the peak load recorded during that day.